mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ---
 # Configure a custom action {#configure-an-action}

 If you are using a third-party system to send messages or if you want journeys to send API calls to a third-party system, use custom actions to configure its connection to your journey.
-For example yyou can connect to the following systems with custom actions: Epsilon, Slack, Adobe.io, Firebase, etc.
+For example you can connect to the following systems with custom actions: Epsilon, Slack, Adobe.io, Firebase, etc.

 Custom actions are additional actions defined by technical users and made available to marketers.
 Once configured, they appear in the left palette of your journey, in the **[!UICONTROL Action]** category.
 Learn more in [this page](../building-journeys/about-journey-activities.md#action-activities).